Dom-Mc/neighborhood_devise_app/README.md

     end
 ```

-+ Adding the `:controllers` option allows us to override what controller devise uses for certain modules, and in this example we're overriding the default `sessions` controller with our own located in `users/sessions_controller.rb`.
++ Adding the `:controllers` option allows us to override what controller devise uses for certain modules.
+In this example we're overriding the default `sessions` controller with our own located in `users/sessions_controller.rb`.